 With the proliferation of business data and the need to analyze data for business insights, it becomes increasingly important for business students to have a basic understanding of coding that can help them to accomplish business goals.
+Even with the advanced AI programming capability, it's still important for students to be able to read code and understand the logic behind the code.
 This course intends to introduce students to basic programming concepts and skills for business data coding and business problem-solving.
 Using Python as an illustrative programming language, this course provides students with a basic understanding of programming concepts and syntaxes, including data types, associated methods and functions, and control flow statements.
 Through the process of learning a programming language, students will also develop logical and critical thinking skills and be able to tackle simple business problems with coding.